-Amendments to this CPS are made by the ADACOM Practices Development Group (APDG).
+Amendments to this CPS are made by the ADACOM Policy Management Authority (PMA).
 Amendments are either in the form of a document containing an amended form of the CPS or an update.
-Amended versions or updates are linked to the Practices Updates and Notices section of the ADACOM Repository located at: http://www.adacom.com/repository/updates.
-Updates supersede any designated or conflicting provisions of the referenced version of the CPS.
-The APDG determines whether changes to the CPS require a change in the Certificate policy object identifiers of the Certificate policies corresponding to each Class of Certificate.
+Amended versions are published at http://pki.adacom.com/repository Updates supersede any designated or conflicting provisions of the referenced version of the CPS.
+The PMA determines whether changes to the CPS require a change in the Certificate policy object identifiers of the Certificate policies corresponding to each Class of Certificate.